 Your throbbing ankle may bother you for a few minutes to days in the case of a minor roll, or for weeks or months in the case of a sprain that causes more severe stretching or tearing.
 Worse, your injury may leave your ankle chronically unstable, making you vulnerable to more unpleasant surprises and a less active future.

 The good news is that you can take steps to prevent these common injuries.
+To learn more, Bottom Line Health interviewed Frank DiLiberto, PT, PhD.
 Prevention is especially crucial for people who have rolled or sprained their ankles in the past.
-The American Physical Therapy Association estimates that about three-quarters of people who injure their ankle once will do it again.
 Prevention includes taping the ankle or wearing a brace when you exercise, especially soon after a sprain.
 Proper footwear, such as hiking boots for challenging trails and well-designed walking and running shoes, also can make a difference.

 But the key to prevention is developing your balance along with strength and flexibility in your feet and ankles.
 That way you will be more likely to keep your footing when you encounter that next twisting trail or ill-placed curb.